Court of Appeal of Tanzania

 April 2017

-Applicant failed to show exceptional circumstances for bail pending appeal after conviction; application dismissed.
+Convicted applicant failed to show exceptional circumstances for bail pending appeal; application dismissed.

 27 April 2017